sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 We're going to use Postgres to store jobs to be processed.
 And when we query postgres we'll use the `SKIP LOCKED` mechanism to give us concurrency within our workers.
-We'll also use add some retry mechanisms for retrying failed jobs.
+We'll also add some retry mechanisms for retrying failed jobs.

 ### depdencies